benpurdy/js-ray-caster/README.md

 Sprites/textures are from the base texture for [mini ludem dare #59](http://ludumdare.com/compo/minild-59/).

 Thanks to [this great resource](http://www.permadi.com/tutorial/raycast/) for reference about old-school raycasting techniques.

+[WebGL Fundamentals](http://webglfundamentals.org/) and [TWGL](http://twgljs.org/) for a great set of documentation and explaination.

+[Handmade Hero](https://handmadehero.org/) for inspiring DIY randomness.